 One of the best aspects of personal loans is that there are many different kinds of them.
 When you need to borrow money for a specific reason, there is an abundance of online lenders who offer personal loans for you to choose from.

 Personal loans are typically unsecured and repaid in monthly installments.
 Most lenders don’t need to know how borrowers plan to use the money, which makes them incredibly versatile.
 Lenders often accept a wide variety of credit scores depending on the personal loan type.
-However, if you have poor credit, be prepared to pay higher interest rates, especially if it is an unsecured loan.
+Unfortunately, bad credit scores affect borrowing, so be prepared to pay higher interest rates, especially if it is an unsecured loan.

 Bad Credit Options

-A common type of personal loan for individuals with poor credit are fast payday loans online.
-Payday loans are small short-term personal loans meant to cover your necessary expenses until your next paycheck.
-Payday loans are extremely high-interest debt and should only be relied upon as a last resort.
+A common type of instant loan for individuals with poor credit are fast payday loans.
+Payday loans are small, short-term cash advance loans meant to cover your necessary expenses until your next paycheck.
+Cash advance payday loans are extremely high-interest debt and should only be relied upon as a last resort.